fancellu/langChainDemo/README.md

 ```

 ### [flask_documentQA.py](documentQA.py)
-Same as above, but with a web UI
+As above, but with a web UI.
+I also added in a PDF about cats, so you can ask about cats too

 ![Screenshot](/2023-08-17_17-59-46.png?raw=true "Screenshot")